Asiana Treks and Tours

 Your Trip covers most expenses during the Trek; you'll need to spend money on extra accommodations and meals in Kathmandu, souvenirs, and beverages.
 We estimate about USD 15-25 per trekking day for miscellaneous expenses.
 However, personal expenses depend on your Income, habits, and style.

-Toilet Facilities in Annapurna Base Camp Trekking:
+Toilet Facilities in Everest Base Camp Trekking Via Jiri:

 Most teahouses have Western-style flush toilets during mountain treks, especially at lower elevations.
 But as you go higher, find simple squat toilets along the trails and teahouses at higher altitudes.
 These toilets usually have water or toilet paper, but it's a good idea to bring your toilet paper just in case.
 You can also use restrooms at nearby teahouses or find a private spot along the trekking routes.